ankane/chartkick/README.md

 Chartkick.options[:html] = '<div id="%{id}" style="height: %{height};">Loading...</div>'
 ```

-You capture the javascript in a content block with:
+You capture the JavaScript in a content block with:

 ```ruby
 Chartkick.options[:content_for] = :charts_js